 Vitamin B6 for Cats

-Vitamin B6 for Cats matters most when a cat’s daily routine starts to look “off”: smaller meals, a duller coat, and less stamina for play.
-Vitamin B6 (pyridoxine) is converted into pyridoxal-5′-phosphate (PLP), a coenzyme that helps the body handle amino acids and make key neurotransmitters, which ties directly to appetite cues and energy use (NourEldin R. Abosamak, 2023).
-Because cats are obligate carnivores with a strong reliance on protein metabolism, B6 status can become relevant sooner when diet choices shift, intake drops, or a homemade plan is not carefully supplemented.
+Vitamin B6 for cats matters most when the daily routine starts to look off, with smaller meals, a duller coat, and less stamina for play.
+B6 (pyridoxine) becomes pyridoxal-5′-phosphate (PLP), a coenzyme the body uses to process amino acids and build the neurotransmitters tied to appetite and energy (NourEldin R. Abosamak, 2023).
+Because cats are obligate carnivores that run on protein metabolism, B6 status can matter sooner when intake drops or a homemade plan isn't carefully supplemented.

-• Homemade recipes without a full supplement are a frequent source of micronutrient shortfalls, especially when recipes change often.
+• Homemade recipes without a full supplement are a frequent source of shortfalls, especially when recipes change often.

 Why B6 Shows up in Daily Appetite and Energy